Patan, Gujarat: Regional Science Centre

+The museum is a masterpiece reflecting at the timeless craftmanship of the Patola textile weaving legacy.
+The museum is manged by the Salvi family, who have preserved the ancestral art of Patola weaving for over thirty five generations.
+Shri Vinayak Kantilal Salvi, veteran Patola Weaver of the Salvi family, was awarded the Ship Guru Award by the Hon'ble President on India, in 2002, for his lifelong dedication to the heritage craft.

 Transport

 Bus

 The city bus service is run by the municipality, connecting nearby villages.
 Autorickshaws are available.
 Patan Bus Port is under construction.

 Rail

 is 108 km from Ahmedabad Railway Station.
 Ahmedabad – Bhagat Ki Kothi (Jodhpur) is the main line.
 It is also connected by rail to Mehsana, Ahmedabad and Okha by BG Line.
 Patan railway station is now connected with Bhildi Railway Station via the new BG Line.

 Roads

 The National Highway 68 connecting Ramgarh in Rajasthan with the province of Gujarat passes through Patan-Chanasma, thus connecting it with the cities Jaisalmer, Barmer and Radhanpur.
 State Highways SH 7, 10, 130 pass through Patan and connect it with the nearest cities of Gujarat.
 National Highway 68 connects it with Mehsana, Himmatnagar and Ahmedabad.

 Air

 The closest Airport is Mehsana Airport which is 51 km from Patan.
 Deesa Airport is 53 km from Patan.